mcguirepr89/BirdNET-system/README.md

 1. Follow the installation prompts to configure the BirdNET-system to your needs.
 - Note: The installation should be run as a regular user, but will require super user privileges, i.e., will ask you for your super user password.

-## How to reconfigure your setup
-At any time, you can reconfigure the settings you opted for during installation by running the '*uninstall.sh*' script, then running the '*reconfigure_birdnet.sh*' script with super user privileges.
-Issue `/usr/local/bin/uninstall.sh`
-Then, from the BirdNET-system directory, issue `sudo ./scripts/reconfigure_birdnet.sh` and that ought to do the trick.

 ## Access your BirdNET-system
 If you configured BirdNET-system with the Caddy webserver, you can access the extractions locally at